IainStevenson/docker.multi.service.reverse.proxy/src/network.md

+# Networking

+Its a docker controlled sub-net inside your machine, analogous to group of VM's inside a VNET in the cloud with a public IP address leading only to the reverse proxy font end.

 # Network notes

-The docker subnet network is agnostic about its actual run time IP Addresses and this solution leverages the automatic DNS feature of docker to provide container-to-container communications through their deterministic hostnames.
+The docker sub-net network is agnostic about its actual run time IP Addresses and this solution leverages the automatic DNS feature of docker to provide container-to-container communications through their deterministic host names.

 Container-to-container communications:
 * (A) are (mediated) proxied by the proxy service if addresses use the the main domain  ```local.myInfo.world``` and application base paths. e,g, https://local.myInfo.world/api